 And more importantly, give them full permission to share the news and your response to it whenever and wherever they encounter concerned people.
+In a healthcare setting, there are challenges in following this advice, but HIPAA does not provide a healthcare organization with blanket immunity from being honest and transparent.
 "What?" you say.
 "Give our own employees morale-destroying bad news?"